crellian/io/_pages/about.md

     </a>
     <strong>Chen Liu*</strong>, Kiran Lekkala*, Laurent Itti <br>
     <em>Submitted to International Conference on Robotics and Automation (ICRA) 2024.
 Under Review. </em> <br>
-    We propose a robust system that integrates a control policy, trained within a simulator, with an internal LSTM-based world model and an external visual perception model, facilitating seamless application of the policy in real-world scenarios.</p>
+    We propose a robust system that integrates a control policy, trained within a simulator, with an internal LSTM-based robustness-enhanced world model and an external visual perception model, facilitating seamless application of the policy in real-world scenarios.</p>
 </td>
 <img  style="margin-top:2em;" align="left" src="../images/profile.png" width="160" height="160"/>
 <td>